-The Foundation Framework tuition fee is £6300 and subsequent years of study are £9000 for home and EU students, and £10,700 for International students.
+The Foundation Framework tuition fee is £6,300 and subsequent years of study are £9,000 for home and EU students.
+The tuition fee for International students is £9,400 for the Foundation Framework year and subsequent years of study are £11,700.
 On entering the second year of study, all students are eligible to apply for a range of bursaries, scholarships or awards that can be found through the Funding Your Study page on the website.

 The University of Northampton Bursary will be paid to all eligible students who meet the criteria for this award, following successful completion of their first year of study on a four year degree programme.
 The criteria can be found on the Bursaries, Scholarships and Awards page.
 This is an income related bursary and does not have to be repaid.
 It will not affect payment of a student’s maintenance loans or maintenance grants.